-The slip indicator light flashes.
+The slip indicator light flashes and a warning buzzer sounds.
 Always drive carefully.

 Reckless driving may cause an accident.
-Exercise particular care when the indicator light flashes.
+Exercise particular care when the indicator light flashes and a buzzer sounds.

-■ When TRAC (TRC)/VSC systems are turned off
+When TRAC (TRC)/VSC systems are turned off

 Be especially careful and drive at a speed appropriate to the road conditions.
 As these are systems to ensure vehicle stability and driving force, do not turn the TRAC (TRC)/VSC systems off unless necessary.